hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 > WARNING DESPITE THE FACT THAT IT IS POSSIBLE TO COMPILE YOUR OWN FIRMWARE,
-> I DO NOT ADVICE YOU TO DO SO
+> I DO NOT ADVISE YOU TO DO SO
 > THIS GUIDE IS NOT WRITTEN BY A PROFESSIONAL BUT BY AN AMATEUR<>NOVICE
-> THERE ARE A LOT OF THINGS THAT COULD GO WRONG DURING THE PROCESS'S
+> THERE ARE A LOT OF THINGS THAT COULD GO WRONG DURING THE PROCESS
-> THE AUTHOR OF THIS GUIDE NOR THE SOURCE PROVIDER CAN BE HELD RESPONSIBLY FOR ANY DAMAGE THAT MAY OCCUR BY
+> THE AUTHOR OF THIS GUIDE NOR THE SOURCE PROVIDER CAN BE HELD RESPONSIBLE FOR ANY DAMAGE THAT MAY OCCUR BY
-> FLASHING YOU SELF COMPILED FIRMWARE ON YOUR ROUTER
+> FLASHING YOUR SELF COMPILED FIRMWARE ON YOUR ROUTER
 > IF YOU REALLY WANT TO LEARN THIS TYPE OF COMPUTING AND CODING I SUGGEST YOU FIRST GET FAMILIAR WITH LINUX

-But one the same time your router is VERY hard to brick!
+But on the other hand your router is VERY hard to brick!